-Positions of the LWVNCA arrived at through member study and consensus
+Positions of the League and LWVNCA are arrived at through member study and consensus

 1. Use of the three major metropolitan Washington airports [Baltimore-Washington International Thurgood Marshall (BWI), Washington Dulles International (IAD), and Ronald Reagan Washington National (DCA)] should be balanced based on overall airport infrastructure and capacity.